-2 assembly times each week.
-This allows each class teacher to provide further high quality targeted work, focusing on individual needs within the classroom. opportunities to provide bespoke support and to work on identified areas of need with our children.
+taking place in each class during 2 assembly times each week.
+This allows each class teacher to provide further high quality targeted work, focusing on individual needs within the classroom.
+The use of assembly time (twice weekly) has given class teacher further opportunities to provide bespoke support and to work on identified areas of need with our children.
 These have been discussed at recent pupil progress meetings and all staff have commented on how invaluable the time is.
 In Year One during 1 afternoon per week, we are able to offer further interventions for the children.
 These at present are given an English focus to drive our school priorities and accelerate children comprehension, writing skills and phonics.
 Again, reviewed with staff and this time is invaluable in ensuring children get the additional intervention to reach expected attainment levels by the end of Year One.
 Breakfast club offer has increased enabling more children access.
 Our learning mentors run breakfast club every morning from 8-8.45am.
 The numbers of children attending our breakfast club has increased enabling us to support more children and families.
 Some families that have had meetings with attendance lead, have been offered breakfast club as an additional offer in support of individual family circumstance to work with the family.
 Attendance of breakfast club to be kept under weekly/fortnightly review so we are not missing opportunities for other families Attendance lead and learning mentors to review attendance at breakfast club over a fortnightly period to ensure the offer is having the greatest impact on children and families.
 Extra curricular offers and further engagement with families to support children's learning, health and education.
 During the Autumn Term school have put many offers on to children and their families.
 These have included coffee mornings, after school clubs (for children and their parent/carer), events to performances, school fairs and other events.
 The uptake from our families has been excellent and further evidence in support of this has been kept in the special events books, and through monitoring our after school club registers.
 Head of School has led on a parent/child cookery club and the uptake on this has been fantastic.
 Each week families attend the session for 1 hour, to make tasty treats for the family.
 All expenses paid for by school in support of our families and children.
-Cookery club - over-subscribed.
+Cookery club - over- subscribed.
 Consideration to co-teach this with another colleague could be a possibility.
 Continue to track attendance of afterschool clubs across the different pupil groups in school.
 During the Spring/Summer terms consider further offers of events to engage families with school life.
 Review of each class PP overview lists to ensure we are capturing moments and providing opportunities for our children.
 Monitoring and analysis of attendance in school, to encourage greater attendance and reduce levels of PA.
-School attendance lead now has fortnight meetings with the school APSO in order to the hope this mitigates any referrals and s need.
-Attendance lead scrutinises pupil groups for weekly basis and is now given protected to attendance weekly.
-Current school attendance picture 5/9/22 - 13/1/23 (Current PA - 34) Attendance breakdown All Pupils Pupils All R All Pupils 189 School 91.4% 89.99 FFT National 93.4% 91.89 Difference -2.0% -1.9% Ensure time is protected for Head of School and attendance lead to discuss.
+School attendance lead now has fortnightly attendance meetings with the school APSO in order to discuss families, in the hope this mitigates any referrals and support families in need.
+Attendance lead scrutinises pupil groups for attendance on a weekly basis and is now given protected time to solely focus on attendance weekly.
+Current school attendance picture 5/9/22 - 13/1/23 (Current PA - 34) Ensure time is protected for Head of School and attendance lead to discuss.
 (This should be at least twice each half term).
 Attendance lead to visit other school to discuss approaches to school attendance to see if there is anything further we can do to support our children and families.
 Attendance lead to spend time looking at FFT for our school attendance.
-Protected time not always taken due to other er school priorities.